 Ask your lecturer or year coordinator for advice on creating a work schedule that suits you.
 Organisation of your time and management of workload is important for effective learning and avoiding overload.
+Academic Success Coaching can help, or counseling.

 What should I do if I want feedback?